Name: agave (Agave spp, Agave attenuata).

 Certain species of agave are harvested to produce biofuel, tequila or agave syrup, a natural sweetener.

-Virtually self-maintaining, fox-tail agave is ideal for planting in difficult to reach areas or low-maintenance gardens.
+Virtually self-maintaining, agave is ideal for planting in difficult to reach areas or low-maintenance gardens.
 A full-sun location is ideal for agave, but it will tolerate some shade.
 In very hot, dry regions, protection from intense sun is recommended.

 Free-draining soil of virtually any type, including gravelly or sandy, is best.
 Avoid heavy clay or wet situations, as being overly wet is one thing that may kill agave.